 Follow the Streak

-This is a basic craps strategy and it relies on streaks.
-Although there is no reliable math behind it, most experts concur that shooting streaks exist in craps.
+The basic craps strategy relies on streaks.
+While there is no reliable math behind it, most experts concur that shooting streaks exist in craps.
 If you stumble upon one, stick with it and ride it out.
 Elated cheers from people around the table should clue you in on the streak happening at the moment.
 The trouble with this crap strategy is that you never know how long it will last.
 It may end as soon as you place your chips on the table.
 On the other hand, it can last for the next half an hour.
 After all, playing craps is testing your luck, as well as that of a shooter.

 Managing Your Money